Theatre

 Number.
 Source: CBS 2025c

-A striking development is taking place in the number of jobs (graph 2): while the number of jobs in the practice and production of performing arts has fallen slightly over the years, we see a clear increase in the number of jobs in theatres, concert halls and concert halls compared to 2019.
-While there were 2019 jobs in 6.060, this will be 2024 in the third quartile of 7.740 – an increase of 28 percent (CBS 2025a).
+A striking trend is emerging within the number of jobs: while the number of jobs in the practice and production of performing arts has decreased slightly over the years, we see a clear increase in the number of jobs at theaters, playhouses, and concert halls compared to 2019.
+Whereas there were 6.060 jobs in 2019, this number stands at 7.740 in the third quartile of 2024 – an increase of 28 percent.
+Because categories at Statistics Netherlands have changed, we cannot look further back in time (CBS 2025c).

-Participation The VTO figures for 2022 – the latest edition of this biennial questionnaire distributed among the Dutch population – showed that 40 percent of the Dutch population aged 6 and older practiced at least one performing arts activity annually (Swartjes and de Hoog 2024).
+From the VTO figures The 2024 data – the last edition of this biennial questionnaire distributed among the Dutch population – showed that 40 percent of the Dutch population aged 6 and older engages in at least one performing arts activity annually (de Hoog et al. 2026).
 Some forms of performing arts are more popular than others.
-Playing an instrument (21 percent) and singing (29 percent) were done most often.
-A smaller share of the Dutch population does acting (6 percent), folk dance, world dance or ballroom dance (6 percent) or classical ballet/modern dance (3 percent).
-Only 1 percent of the Dutch did cabaret or stand-up comedy in 2022.
-The analysis showed that performing arts were mainly done by women, young people and HBO and WO graduates.
-There are no differences between income levels in the share of performing arts practitioners (Culture and participation).
+Playing an instrument (20 percent) and singing (29 percent) were the most frequent activities.
+A smaller proportion of the Dutch population engages in acting (6 percent), folk dance, world dance, or ballroom dance (6 percent), or classical ballet/modern dance (3 percent).
+Only 1 percent of the Dutch participated in cabaret or stand-up comedy in 2024.
+All these shares hardly change over the years.
+The analysis showed that performing arts participation was primarily undertaken by women, young people, and those with higher professional and university education.
+It also appears that Dutch people living in large cities engage in performing arts relatively more often (for more information see Cultural Participation in Figures).

 De Monitor Amateur Art from the LKCA from 2023 also has data on performing arts practice and whether people do this in groups or take lessons.
 This showed that dance in particular is done in groups (31 percent), but also theater (12 percent) and musical, music theater and opera/operetta (10 percent) are practiced in groups.
 For acting, almost half of the practitioners take lessons (45 percent), for people who dance this is 34 percent of the practitioners and for music theater 27 percent.